The Synthetic Voice Enters the Ballot

 Two days before New Hampshire's January 2024 presidential primary, voters received robocalls that sounded like President Joe Biden.
 The message told them not to vote in the primary and to save their votes for November.
 The voice was synthetic.
 The caller ID was spoofed.
 The number appeared to belong to a local political figure who was not involved.

-The case became one of the first clean public examples of AI voice cloning used as election interference in the United States.
+The case became one of the clearest early public examples of AI voice cloning used as election interference in the United States.
 It was also more specific than the usual phrase "deepfake election threat" suggests.
 The harm did not come from a viral video that fooled the whole country.
 It came from a targeted communication channel, a familiar voice, a misleading caller ID signal, and timing close enough to an election that correction would be difficult.

 The Federal Communications Commission later imposed a $6 million forfeiture on political consultant Steve Kramer for an illegal robocall campaign that used misleading caller ID information with intent to defraud and cause harm.
 The FCC's order said the campaign sent thousands of calls, used a deepfake AI voice imitating Biden, and encouraged potential voters not to vote in the upcoming primary.
 A federal court order in the related League of Women Voters case described approximately 10,000, and perhaps significantly more, robocalls directed to New Hampshire residents believed likely to be Democratic voters.